-The track that E trains use to travel between Jamaica-Van Wyck and Jamaica Center is past it's useful life—it's been in place since the 70's and 80's.
+The track that trains use to travel between Jamaica-Van Wyck and Jamaica Center is past its useful life—it's been in place since the ’70s and ’80s.
 We inspect this track regularly, and we made temporary fixes in 2018, but over the last four years track conditions have caused 713 delays.
-So we're going to completely replace it to bring you much more reliable E service.
+So we're completely replacing it to provide much more reliable service.

 Here's everything you need to know about the project and how to get around while we work.